 - NedGuide, succeeded by the Virtuelle Fachbibliothek Niederländischer Kulturkreis (ViFa Benelux), Universität Münster – a portal to Dutch studies, similar to other German ViFa’s, such as the one for law, ViFa Recht, maintained at the Staatsbibliothek zu Berlin-Preussischer Kulturbesitz

-- Dutch constitutions - a website with all constitutions since 1798; some constitutions have been translated, for example at the Università di Torino and the Modern Constitutions project (with facsimiles)
+- Dutch constitutions – a website with all constitutions since 1798; some constitutions have been translated, for example at the Università di Torino

 - The Roman-Dutch Legal Tradition – an online exhibition of books concerning the seventeenth-century law of the province of Holland on the website of The Robbins Collection, Boalt School of Law, University of California at Berkeley